Using Nucleus Workstation

 Nucleus Service Sharing

-By default, users and applications on separate computers cannot access the Nucleus service but Nucleus Workstation does support sharing for multiple users.
+By default, users and applications on separate computers cannot access the Nucleus service but Nucleus Workstation does support sharing to an additional user.

 To grant access, click Enable Sharing in the System Monitor at

-http://localhost:3080(Windows may present a dialog window to adjust your firewall settings.)
+http://localhost:3080(Windows may display a dialog window to adjust your firewall settings.)

 Obtain the IP Address of your computer that is running the Nucleus service (i.e.,

-Add your user accounts to this Nucleus service, and generate share links with the invite button for other users on your network to log in with.
+Using Nucleus Navigator, add additional user accounts to the Nucleus Workstation service and generate share links using the invite button for other users on your network to log in with.

-Before sharing the Nucleus service, ensure all your personal accounts with ‘Admin’ user rights have strong passwords.
-The default ‘Admin’ account has password “admin” and should be changed to a unique password.
-See Reset Password for additional information.
+Before sharing the Nucleus service, ensure all accounts with ‘Admin’ user rights use strong passwords.
+The default ‘Admin’ account uses the password of “admin” and should be changed to a strong and unique password.
+Refer to the Reset Password documentation for additional information.

-System Monitor is the primary utility for monitoring the services on Nucleus Workstation:
+System Monitor is the utility for monitoring Omniverse services on a Nucleus Workstation:

 Click the menu next to Local Nucleus Collaboration Service and click Settings to load System Monitor in a browser.
 Verify that all services are listed as ‘Running’.